rcsb/py-rcsb_app_file/README.md

 `--link` connects to the Redis container that was created previously

-# Test upload and download using client.py
+Test upload and download using client.py or gui.py

-Edit url variables to match server url in client.py
+Edit url variables to match server url in client.py or gui.py

+Client.py usage
 ```

 python3 client.py